mrkamel/distributed_job/README.md

-You can specify a `namespace` to be additionally used for redis keys and set a `default_ttl` for keys (Default is `86_400`, i.e. one day), which will be used every time when keys in redis are updated to guarantee that the distributed jobs are cleaned up properly at some point in time.
+You can specify a `namespace` to be additionally used for redis keys and set a `default_ttl` for keys (Default is `86_400`, i.e. one day), which will be used every time when keys in redis are updated to guarantee that the distributed job metadata is cleaned up properly from redis at some point in time.

 Afterwards, to create a distributed job and add parts, i.e. units of work, to it, simply do: